-And here is a course that helps him unlock this potential.
+Here is a course that will help him unlock this potential.

-Cayden has not had an easy time of it, in and out of mental hospitals and just generally struggling through, he has found that music is the perfect outlet for him.
-His inspiration is “making people happy and feeling good about music”, and he wants his songs to be heard by people, for them to take his advice.
+Cayden has not had an easy time of it, in and out of mental hospitals, and just generally struggling through, he has found that music is the perfect outlet for him.
+His inspiration is “making people happy and feeling good about music”, and he wants people to hear his songs, for them to take his advice.

-He has ambitions to be a singer/songwriter and a musician, and has been playing the guitar for ten years.
+He has ambitions to be a singer/songwriter and musician, and has been playing the guitar for ten years.
 Hoping to release an album, he has set up a YouTube channel in the past week.
-He only has one song on there at the moment but rest assured he will be adding more!
+He only has one song on there at the moment, but rest assured he will add more!
 So stay tuned!

-Today we are learning about logos, vocal sampling, as well as being involved in the creation of a dance track.
+Today, we learn about logos, vocal sampling, and being involved in the creation of a dance track.

 But for Cayden, it’s his song that he’s looking forward to hearing.